 When mixed with sugar, the drinking vinegar transforms into a yummy sweet-tart flavored shrub syrup.

 Start with the drinking vinegar.
 Prepardnesspro.com offers advice on creating drinking vinegar from scratch.
 Once it’s ready, add 2 cups of fruit to 1 pint of vinegar.
 Sweeten to taste with 1 1/2 to 2 cups of sugar.

 If you’re not ambitious, just add vinegar to sugared fruit.
 Huffington Post recently published a few recipes online, courtesy of Sweet Paul Magazine.

-Or, even easier, try a local tavern that keeps up with the trends.
+Finally, keep in mind your easiest option–find a local tavern that keeps up with the trends.
 Shrubs are back in vogue!

 A coming-of-age novel, Voices Beckon is set in 1780s Philadelphia, immediately after the Revolution.
 In addition to having a strong romance thread, the book captures the conflicts and tension in the new United States from the time of the Articles of Confederation to the writing and ratification of the Constitution.